 It's somewhat of a mystery.
-A fish -- the dolphinfish -- carries the name used for identifying a prominent water mammal -- the dolphin.
-Add to this the fact that the dolphinfish also goes by the names "mahi mahi" and "dorado," and naturally you'll have questions about how these names are connected and why.
+A fish – the dolphin fish – carries the name used for identifying a prominent water mammal – the dolphin.
+Add to this the fact that the dolphin fish also goes by a number of other names, mostly commonly mahi mahi and dorado, and naturally you'll have questions about how these names are connected and why.

-They don't look like each other and are not even in the same taxonomic group.
+Dolphins and dolphin fish don't look like each other and are not even in the same taxonomic group.
 But they share the same name and cause plenty of confusion.
-The dolphinfish is a golden-colored creature with sporadic hues of blues, greens, white and yellow.
+The dolphin fish is a golden-colored creature with sporadic hues of blues, greens, white and yellow.
 It's much smaller than the typical dolphin mammal, and has a blunt, flat forehead in contrast with the dolphin's beaked face.
-While dolphins are protected from capture under the Marine Mammal Protection Act, dolphinfish are heavily fished and marketed under the name "mahi mahi."
-To save a syllable and add to the confusion, many refer to the dolphinfish as a "dolphin."
+They also vary in size.
+Most dolphin fish grow to only about three feet long (though some have been as long as six feet) and dolphins are six or more feet in length.
+While dolphins are protected from capture under the Marine Mammal Protection Act, dolphin fish are heavily fished and most often marketed under the name mahi mahi.
+To save a syllable and add to the confusion, many refer to the dolphin fish simply as a "dolphin."

-The name "mahi mahi" comes from the Polynesian language and literally means, "strong strong."
-Two species of dolphinfish may be marketed as mahi mahi: common dolphinfish and pompano dolphin.
-Retailers and restaurants might also sell mahi mahi under the name "dorado," which means "golden" in Spanish and underscores the fish's characteristic golden color.
-While restaurants may have formerly used the terms "dolphin" or "dolphinfish" on their menus, many switched to "mahi mahi" to avoid confusion and outrage among guests.
+The name "mahi mahi" comes from the Polynesian language and literally means "strong strong."
+Two species of dolphin fish may be marketed as mahi mahi: common dolphin fish and pompano dolphin.
+Retailers and restaurants might also sell mahi mahi under the name "dorado fish."
+Dorado means "golden" in Spanish and underscores the fish's characteristic golden color.
+While restaurants may have formerly used the terms "dolphin" or "dolphin fish" on their menus, many have switched to "mahi mahi" to avoid confusion and outrage among guests.

 Sciencing Video Vault